Scientific and Technical Writing

 Course tutors: Dr Jonathan Moseley

-This course aims to help scientists, and others who need to write scientific or technical content, to tailor their writing to an appropriate “scientific register”.
+This course aims to help scientists, engineers and others who need to write scientific or technical content, to tailor their writing to an appropriate “scientific register”.
 It will focus primarily on scientific and technical reports within business and industry, academic theses and journal articles.
+Other formats requiring some scientific or technical content, such as technical product reports and business proposals will also be covered briefly.
 Specific features common to scientific, technical and academic writing will be discussed, along with which features to avoid.
-Practical advice will be given on structuring and writing reports and theses, including other helpful hints and tips.
-Additional aspects regarding graphics, experimental data, referencing, proof-reading and the journal submission processes will also be covered.
-Other formats requiring some scientific or technical content will also be covered briefly.
+Practical advice will be given on structuring and writing reports and theses, including helpful hints and tips.
+Additional features regarding graphics, experimental data, referencing, proof-reading, the journal submission process and managing generative AI, will also be presented.

 There will be scope for both planned and spontaneous interaction (Q&A), and slides will be leavened with visuals and apposite quotations.